rtrox/prometheus-speedtest-exporter/README.md

 ![Grafana Dashboard](.github/dashboard.png "Grafana Dashboard")

+## A Note on Bandwidth Usage

+Please note that speedtests by necessity transmit a fair amount of data -- each test run typically transfers 10s of MBs.
+As such, if you have metered bandwidth, you may want to carefully consider how frequently you are scraping this exporter, as each scrape triggers a test run.
+The Service Monitor in our [`manifests`](kubernetes/manifests) defaults to scraping every 30 minutes.

 ## Operating the Exporter

 Prometheus Speedtest Exporter has no required options, however there are several flags which can be passed to control the exporter's behavior.
 Note that the test typically takes 5-10 seconds to complete, which means that graceful shutdown when a test is in flight can take at least this long.